bmwwoo/gpt4-pdf-epub-chatbot-langchain/README.md

-# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF Files
+# GPT-4 & LangChain - Create a ChatGPT Chatbot for Your PDF and EPUB Files

-Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF files.
+Use the new GPT-4 api to build a chatGPT chatbot for multiple Large PDF and EPUB files.

 Tech stack used includes LangChain, Pinecone, Typescript, Openai, and Next.js.
 LangChain is a framework that makes it easier to build scalable AI/LLM apps and chatbots.
-Pinecone is a vectorstore for storing embeddings and your PDF in text to later retrieve similar docs.
+Pinecone is a vectorstore for storing embeddings and your PDF and EPUB in text to later retrieve similar docs.

 [Tutorial video](https://www.youtube.com/watch?v=ih9PBGVVOO4)